Can I play Powerball by mail?

 No, this is not possible – federal law prohibits the mailing of lottery tickets.
+However, it is possible to play Powerball online.

-Yes, non-US citizens can legally play Powerball, and they are also eligible to win any prize offered in the game.
+Yes, non-US citizens can legally play Powerball, and they are eligible to win any prize offered in the game.

 If non-US citizens win a Powerball prize, they would claim their prize much the same way as a US citizen would.
 The difference lies in the taxes withheld.
 For example: federal withholding for non-US citizens is a flat 30 percent.
 On top of that, individual states may have different tax structures for non-US citizens than they do for US citizens.
 Depending on the country of which the person is a legal resident, tax treaties between the US and that other country may also be in effect, which could be helpful in offsetting whatever the US tax liabilities are.